top of page

 Being prepared isn’t about paranoia — it’s about freedom.
 When you know you and your crew can handle a multi-day blackout, a brutal winter storm, or scorching heat, you get to enjoy Ontario’s wilderness (or city life) with real peace of mind.

-Take 30 minutes this weekend: check your kits, top up the water, rotate the food, charge your power banks.
-Your future self will thank you when the lights or heat go out and you’re the calm one with the working headlamp and hot coffee.
+Take 30 minutes this weekend: check your kits, top up the water, rotate the food, and charge your power banks.
+Your future self will thank you when the lights or heat go out, and you’re the calm one with the working headlamp and hot coffee.

 Stay safe, stay ready,